 Teaching assistants and others appointed on academic titles at 25 percent time or more for the quarter are eligible for payment of partial tuition and fee remission of 100 percent of the annual tuition and student services fee and 100 percent of the Graduate Student Health Insurance fee.

-All graduate students who are US citizens and appointed as teaching assistants or graduate student researchers or are employed by the university in other positions are required by the California Constitution to sign the State Oath of Allegiance.
+All graduate students who are US citizens and appointed as ASEs or graduate student researchers or are employed by the university in other positions are required by the California Constitution to sign the State Oath of Allegiance.
 In addition, all graduate student appointees and employees are required by university policy to sign the university’s Patent Agreement.
 Copies of both documents may be obtained from the student’s academic department.

 Eligible students appointed 25 percent time or more as graduate student researchers on the tuition and fee remission program may have the amount of their required tuition/fees credited to their account when they enroll.
 This payment will also appear on the student’s university billing statement.